 BSGR had paid bribes to win a massive iron ore concession, Simandou, during Guinea’s dictatorship.
 Now Alpha Condé, the nation’s first democratically elected leader, had revoked their permit after an investigation.
 BSGR wanted to portray Condé as corrupt as part of an attempt to win Simandou back.

 Journalists began receiving a package of emails containing messages apparently exchanged by Sable during Condé’s election campaign.
 They weren‘t the original electronic files but poor-quality photocopies—extremely difficult to verify.

 “We suspect some of these emails may have been doctored to make a story,” a Guinean government spokesman told Global Witness.

 At least one attempt to publish them resulted in embarrassment.

-(Sable later told the news publication Africa Confidential that Alpha Mohammed had done legitimate work for the company, preparing a document about possible mining opportunities in Guinea.)
+(Sable later told the news publication Africa Confidential that Alpha Mohamed had done legitimate work for the company, preparing a document about possible mining opportunities in Guinea.)

 From Sable’s reply to questions from Global Witness, it seems the company thought we were relying on the BSGR emails too.

 “Regarding your allegations concerning business practices in Guinea, we have had sight of the documentation on which you incorrectly base your understanding and are aware of the source,” they wrote to us on 22 April 2016.